 PY19 performance measures are included in Attachment 6.
 At the time of local submission, PY20 performance negotiations had not been completed.
 Once PY20 performance is finalized the plan will be updated to include those performance measures.
-Updated on 08-05-2020 with PY20 - PY21 Performance Measures

 5.2: One-Stop System Performance and Assessment